I’ve found the perfect marathon, it’s all downhill!!!

 - Inhibited range of motion in your hips can create strain as your legs need to lengthen out

-Training for Downhill Running
+Tips for Downhill Running Training

 One of the keys, as with all things running, is trying to mimic the race course.
 Can you have someone drop you off on a path that is largely downhill?
 It’s hard to find paths that are long enough and entirely downhill, but you can.